mileslucey/Assignment--9/README.md

 ## Summary
 * A homework assignment for UC Berkeley's Data Analytics Bootcamp
 * This website displays the information uncovered in the analysis from the following repository: https://github.com/mileslucey/weatherpy
-* To view this website, click on the following link: https://mileslucey.github.io/weatherpy_website/
 ### Files
 * The analysis includes the following files:
     * An "index.html" file containing the website's homepage